 - Luxury: €1,200+

-When is the Best Time of the Year to Visit Paris?
+When Is the Best Time of the Year to Visit Paris?

 If, like me, you dislike being either super cold or super hot, I highly recommend visiting Paris in the spring or autumn to avoid extreme temperatures.
 April, May, September, and early October offer a great balance of pleasant weather and manageable crowds.
+Although I must confess, Paris can sprinkle a bit of extra magic in December, twinkling with all its festive Christmas lights and adding an extra dash of romance to the air!

 See the Best of Paris in 3 Days

-Eiffel Tower | River Cruise | Musée d’Orsay
+Day 1: Eiffel Tower | River Cruise | Musée d’Orsay

-The Eiffel Tower is where buying online tickets in advance makes the most difference – the queue for the ticket office is notorious.
+The Eiffel Tower is where buying online tickets in advance makes the most difference—the queue for the ticket office is notorious.
 However, you will still have to queue for the lift.
 Here’s everything you need to know about visiting the Eiffel Tower.

-The Seine River cruises start quite close to the Eiffel Tower and take you on an out-and-return journey alongside sights like Place de la Concorde (with its distinctive obelisk), the Louvre Museum and Notre Dame cathedral.
 You get to see both sides of Notre Dame because it’s on an island, Île de la Cité, and the cruise boats follow a circuit up one side and down the other.

 - The Army Museum and Napoleon’s tomb at Invalides.